BakayAlexander/BakayAlexander/README.md

 ### 🙋 About me:

 I'm a sociable guy with a wide spectrum of interests (from Renaissance architecture to the architecture of modern nano-processors).
-I'm a junior developer only interested in experience, and it will be great to get it in a great company of like-minded people.
+I'm a totally interested in experience and knowledge in frontend.

 <br />